Skip to main contentSkip to main navigationSkip to footer content

 Latin American History

-3 credit hours
+3 to 3 credit hours

 This course examines the development of Latin American nation-states in the 19th and 20th centuries (roughly 1800-1990s).
 It provides an introductory exploration of the social, economic, political and cultural history of the various countries in the region, with a specific focus on Mexico, Brazil, Argentina, Chile, Cuba, and Guatemala.
 Topics include independence movements, liberalism, nationalism and modernity, U.S.-Latin American relations, industrialization, and Cold War military dictatorships.
-Offered as needed.
+Offered spring.

 HIST 243